lyuxi/SAH-SCI/README.md

 ### Testing

-The trained SAH model is placed in`./checkpoint `.
+The trained SAH model should be put into`./checkpoint `.

 ```
 python test.py \